Public Transportation Revolution: From CUTE to CHIC

-- Phase 2 includes future expansion targets, about 14 across all of Europe.
-Specific targets have all expressed a substantial desire to get involved in the future of fuel cell buses.
+- Phase 2 included expansion targets, about 14 cities across all of Europe.

 Throughout each phase, project implementers gathered a plethora of data, using this to further fine tune the project’s future.
 Ultimately, CHIC’s success had significant positive implications for the environment: fuel-cell buses only emit water vapor, unlike their diesel counterparts, which pump carbon dioxide, nitrogen oxide, carbon monoxide and other greenhouse gases into the atmosphere.

-The CHIC project included a few technology improvements compared to HyFLEET:CUTE: the new hydrogen fuel cell buses were a little smaller overall, with an up to 50% improvement in fuel efficiency, and quicker refueling times.
-The buses also were now all equipped with regenerative braking, where some of the energy used for braking is recovered and fed back into the batteries to run the buses.
+The CHIC project included a few technology improvements compared to HyFLEET:CUTE.
+The new hydrogen fuel cell buses were a little smaller overall, with an up to 50% improvement in fuel efficiency, and quicker refueling times.
+The buses also were all equipped with regenerative braking, where some of the energy used for braking is recovered and fed back into the batteries to run the buses.

 From CUTE and HyFLEET to H2BusEurope

 After the wild success of the CUTE and HyFLEET:CUTE programs, the push to commercialize hydrogen fuel cell buses began, and CHIC was born.
 The project eventually spanned 14 European regions.
-CHIC was funded via a joint partnership between the European Union’s Fuel Cell Hydrogen Joint Undertaking and the European Commission, with a projected budget of €1.4 billion in total for the period between 2014 and 2016, when the CHIC project successfully reached conclusion.
+CHIC was funded via a joint partnership between the European Union’s Fuel Cell Hydrogen Joint Undertaking and the European Commission, with a budget of €1.4 billion in total for the period between 2014 and 2016, when the CHIC project successfully reached conclusion.